OSGConnect/connectbook/client-using.md

 ### Job history

-Once your jobs have finished, you can get information about its execution from the **connect client history** command.
+Once your jobs have finished, you can get information about its execution from the **connect history** command.
 In this example:

-	$ connect client history 1234
+	$ connect history 1234
  	ID     OWNER          SUBMITTED   RUN_TIME     ST COMPLETED   CMD
 	1234.5   username             4/29 16:42   0+00:00:27 C   4/29 16:45 /home/...
 	1234.4   username             4/29 16:42   0+00:01:18 C   4/29 16:45 /home/...